wspagnola/explore_california/README.md

 # explore_california

 This is a website for practicing git.
-It is from the download file from the LinkedIn Course Git: Essential Training.
+It is from the download file from the LinkedIn Course *Git: Essential Training*.